aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 ### Use Strict rule ordering

-* In Network Firewall there are two options for how the Suricata engine is going to process rules.
+* In Network Firewall policy there are two options for how the Suricata engine is going to process rules.
   * The "Strict" option is recommended because it instructs Suricata to process the rules in the order you have defined.
   * The "Action Order" option supports Suricata's default IDS rule processing, but it is not a good fit for firewall use cases.